assetgraph/assetgraph-builder/README.md

     var myRenderer = function (a0, a1, a2) {return 'Der er ' + a3 + ' i alt, viser nr. ' + a0 + ' til nr. ' + a1;};
     alert(myRenderer(1, 50, 100));

-As the translation files consist of plain JSON, translated values does not have to be strings.
+As the translation files consist of plain JSON, translated values do not have to be strings.
 This enables more advanced features, that you would otherwise have to implement with string concatenation.
 The feature is best explained with an example.
 Let's say we would like to